reflex-frp/reflex-platform/doc/Internal.md

 # Internal Documentation

-This is for people that are familiar with nix, and are willing to hack on mars.
+This is for people that are familiar with nix, and are willing to hack on reflex-platform.

 ## Cross Compilation